Red Star OS: Specifications

-In 2015, two German researchers speaking at the Chaos Communication Congress described the internal operation of the OS.
-The North Korean government wants to track the underground market of USB flash drives used to exchange foreign films, music and writing, so the system watermarks all files on portable media attached to computers.
+The Red Star OS is only available in Korean, localized with North Korean terminology and spelling, although it is possible to change the language on the BIOS boot menu, or by modifying the disk image.

 History

 Version 1.0/Beta

 The first version appeared in 2008.
 It is very reminiscent of the Windows XP operating system.

 It featured the "Naenara" web browser, based on Mozilla Firefox, and an Office suite based on Open Office, called "Uri 2.0".
 Wine is also included.

-So far, no copies have been leaked online.
+One copy has been leaked online.
 The screenshots of the operating system were officially published by KCNA and discovered by South Korean news sites.

 Version 2.0

-The development of version 2.0 began in March 2008, and was completed on June 3 2009.
+The development of version 2.0 began in March 2008, and was completed on 3 June 2009.
 Like its predecessor, its appearance resembles Windows XP, and was priced at 2000 North Korean won (approx. US$15).

-The "Naenara" internet browser is also included in this version.
+The "Naenara" web browser is also included in this version.
 The browser was released on 6 August 2009, as part of the operating system, and was priced at 4000 North Korean won (approx. US$28).

 The operating system uses a special keyboard layout that differs greatly from the South Korean standard layout.

 Version 3.0

-Version 3.0 was introduced on April 15 2012, and its appearance resembles macOS operating systems of various versions.
+Version 3.0 was introduced on 15 April 2012, and its appearance resembles macOS operating systems of various versions.
 The new version supports both IPv4 and IPv6 addresses.